OCA/server-tools/attachment_delete_restrict/README.rst

 -  Default : Use global configuration
 -  Owner : Owner and admins only
 -  Custom : Certain groups or users per related model.
--  Owner + Strict : Owner, admins and Certain groups or users per related model.
+-  Owner + Custom : Owner, admins and Certain groups or users per related model.
 -  None : all users can delete them

-Only Owner and Custom + Strict need specific configuration on models.
+Only Custom and Owner + Custom need specific configuration on models.

-For Custom and Owner + Strict levels:
+For Custom and Owner + Custom levels:
 -------------------------------------

 1. Go to *Settings > Technical > Database Structure > Models*.